zopefoundation/RestrictedPython/docs/update_notes.rst

 * Products.PageTemplates
 * Products.PythonScripts
 * Products.PluginIndexes
-* five.pt (wrapping some functions and procetion for Chameleon)
+* five.pt (wrapping some functions and protection for Chameleon)

 Targeted Versions to support ............................